Lowell police looking for suspects who assaulted elderly residents during home break-in

 LOWELL, MASS.
-(WHDH) - Lowell police are asking for the public’s help in identifying two suspects who broke into a home and assaulted an elderly brother and sister.
+(WHDH) – Lowell police are asking for the public’s help in identifying two masked suspects who broke into a home and assaulted an elderly brother and sister early Friday morning.

-Officers responding to 70 Fifth Avenue around 3:40 a.m. found that the brother and sister had been awoken by two men demanding money, police said.
+Officers responding to 70 Fifth Avenue around 3:40 a.m. learned that the brother and sister had been awoken by two men demanding money, police said.

-The victims, who reportedly had minor injuries visible, told police that the suspects – described as men dressed in black with face masks – assaulted them.
+The victims, who suffered minor injuries visible, told police that the suspects – described as men dressed in black with face masks – assaulted them

 An investigation revealed that the two men broke a front porch screen window and entered the inner door, which the victims left open for fresh air, police said.

-The suspects fled the home without taking money and allegedly stole the victims’ car, a blue 2007 Infinity, which has since been recovered.
+The suspects fled the home without taking money and allegedly stole the victims’ car, a blue 2007 Infinity, which was recovered in the city’s Pawtucketville section.

 A K-9 search of the area proved unsuccessful.